Pixlox/Pixlox/README.md

 ## Hi, I'm Omar! 👋
 Online, I usually go by Pixlox.
 > Explore, understand, establish, and connect.
-That is the way of Trailblaze.
+That is what it means to Trailblaze.

 ## About me
 - 17yo student dev based in Sydney, Australia 🇦🇺